Common signalling makes rail travel smoother

-An international consortium led by Ramboll is assisting Banedanmark in the national rollout of the new system, expected to be completed in 2021.
+An international consortium led by Ramboll is assisting Banedanmark in the national rollout of the new system.
 The project is one of the biggest Danish consultancy contracts to date, and Ramboll is involved in many aspects of the highly complex assignment, including the interface, scope management and system integration of the signalling technology, design of traffic management buildings, environmental and IT aspects as well as organisational implementation and contract management.

 Technology predating World War II